Waste duty of care

 The duty of care for waste places an obligation on all ‘holders’ of waste to meet certain requirements that help ensure protection of the environment from the point of waste production to its final recovery or disposal.

-The origin of the duty of care can be found in the 11th Report of the Royal Commission for Environmental Pollution (RCEP), 1985, which, among other things, recognised that ‘in parallel with duty of care which employers have in relation to the health and safety of their employees and others, producers and handlers of waste have a duty in relation to the general care of the environment.’
+The origin of the duty is found in the 11th Report of the Royal Commission for Environmental Pollution (RCEP) 1985, which, among other things, recognised that ‘alongside the duty of care employers have in relation to the health and safety of their employees and others, producers and handlers of waste have a duty in relation to the general care of the environment’.

 Section 34 Environmental Protection Act 1990